lukmanr/CLVPipelines/automl_tables_components/docs/log_metrics.md

 The component does not return any outputs.

 ### Description
-The component retrieves *the latest* performance evaluation for a given trained AutoML tables model and writes it as a KFP Markdown artificat.
+The component retrieves *the latest* performance evaluation for a given trained AutoML tables model and writes it as a KFP Markdown artifact.
 The artifact can be inspected in the KFP UI.
 Currently, only the regression evaluation metrics are supported.